allen13/influxdb-ansible/README.md

 * Can automatically cluster n-number of influxdb nodes
 * Uses [Telegraf](https://github.com/influxdb/telegraf) to gather metrics using UDP
 * Sets up a grafana dashboard
-* sets up downsampling for all metrics
+* Sets up downsampling for all metrics

 ####notes